FAQ

 Temporary work - Temporary employment - What is it?

-Temporary employment, agency work, temporary work, what is it?
-At first glance, these three terms sound like different things, but they are essentially the same thing.
-Behind all three words is the fact that a company hires itself out for a while.
-Borrows labour from another company A company hires employees from a recruitment agency to work for the company for a limited period of time.
+At first glance, these three terms sound like different things, but in fact they refer to the same thing.
+Behind all three is the fact that a company "borrows" labour from another company for a certain period of time.
+A company hires employees through a recruitment agency who work there for a limited period of time.

-This arrangement is particularly useful for covering companies' short-term staffing needs without directly hiring new employees.
-Temporary employment is common in industries with fluctuating workloads or seasonal requirements.
+This arrangement is particularly useful for covering companies' short-term staffing needs without having to hire new employees directly.
+Temporary employment is particularly common in sectors with fluctuating workloads or seasonal requirements.

 Is there a difference between hiring out employees and temporary work?

-Temporary staffing and temporary employment differ in the scope of the term.
-They are often used interchangeably.
-Temporary employment generally refers to the legal framework of temporary work.
-And it also includes the regulations and requirements set out in the Temporary Employment Act.
-And temporary work is a broader term and describes the type, i.e. the nature of the work.
+Temporary staffing and temporary employment differ in the scope of their meaning.
+Although the two terms are often used interchangeably, "temporary employment" generally refers to the legal framework of temporary work.

 In which sectors is employee leasing frequently used?

-The sectors in which temporary employment is most strongly represented are transport and logistics, Production, Craft, Industry, Healthcare, IT and retail due to their dynamic personnel requirements.
+The sectors in which temporary employment is most strongly represented are transport and logistics, Production, Craft, industry sectors, healthcare and IT and retail, due to their dynamic personnel requirements.
 These sectors are often affected by seasonal fluctuations or short-term projects.
 Temporary staffing enables companies to quickly adapt their workforce to different requirements.
-This ensures operational efficiency, cost effectiveness and risk minimisation.
-To maintain growth and competitiveness in the market.
+This promotes operational efficiency, cost-effectiveness and risk minimisation - to ensure growth and competitiveness on the market.

 When does a concealed supply of labour exist?